pandas-dev/pandas/web/pandas/pdeps/0009-io-extensions.md

 ## Proposal extensions

-The scope of the current proposal is limited to the addition of the `DataFrame.io` namespace, and the automatic registration of functions defined by third-party projects, if an entrypoint is defined.
+The scope of the current proposal is limited to the registration of functions defined by third-party projects, if an entrypoint is defined.

 Any changes to the current connectors of pandas (e.g. `read_csv`, `from_records`, etc.) or their migration to the new system are out of scope for this proposal, but the next tasks can be considered for future work and proposals:

-- Migrate connectors currently implemented in pandas to the new interface.
-  This would require a transition period where users would be warned that existing `DataFrame.read_*` may have been moved to `DataFrame.io.from_*`, and that the old API will stop working in a future version.
 - Move out of the pandas repository and into their own third-party projects some of the existing I/O connectors.
+This would require a transition period to let users know that future versions of pandas will require a dependency installed for a particular connector to exist.
 - Implement with the new interface some of the data structures that the `DataFrame` constructor accepts.